LRGASP/lrgasp-submissions/docs/synapse.md

 challenge.
 In Synapse terminology, all of LRGASP is a challenge and each of the LRGASP challenges is an evaluation queue (also called a sub-challenge).

-FIXME: section needs finished once exact mechanism are tested.
+Section needs finished once exact mechanism are tested.